-How are you interrupting bias and building intercultural capacity? · How does your firm determine what needs to be addressed and who gets to contribute?
+How are you interrupting bias and building intercultural capacity? · How does your firm determine what needs to be addressed and who gets to contribute? · What are your equity, diversity, and inclusion goals? · What metrics and benchmarks are used for evaluating change? · Do you form diverse project teams that accurately represent current and prospective client, user, and community perspectives?
+How do you communicate your commitment to these stakeholders?

-- · What are your diversity, equity, and inclusion goals? - · What metrics and benchmarks are used for evaluating change? · Do you form diverse project teams that accurately represent current and prospective client, user, and community perspectives?
+Is intercultural thinking developed as a framework?

-Is intercultural thinking developed as a framework for awareness? • In addition to fostering an individual's awareness of the organizational culture (procedures, policies, norms, systems), is the firm supporting employees in increasing knowledge of the values, social interaction norms, patterns, etc. of different cultures? • Are cultural perspective-taking skills (determining relevance of situational cues within cultural context) taught to detect, analyze, value, and consider others' points of view? • How deeply are you learning about the cultures of clients and their stakeholders?
+· In addition to fostering an individual's awareness of the organizational culture (procedures, policies, norms, systems), is the firm supporting employees in increasing knowledge of the values, social-interaction norms, and patterns of different cultures? · Is everyone taught cultural perspective-taking skills (determining relevance of situational cues within cultural context) so that they can detect, analyze, value, and consider others' points of view? · Do people with agent identities understand the extra burden borne by those with target identities and actively assume responsibility?